 11. Betis Street

-12. Inquisition Alley
+12. Alley of the Inquisition

 13. Paseo de la O

-14. First-class gastronomy for all budgets
+14. First class gastronomy for all budgets

 De la O

-De la O is, in our opinion, one of the most important best restaurants in Seville.
+De la O is, in our opinion, one of the best restaurants in Seville.
 And it is not a trivial statement, the good gastronomic taste and its appearance, a haven of peace next to the Guadalquivir, promise unforgettable evenings.

 📍 Paseo de Nuestra Señora de la O, 29